We independently evaluate all of our recommendations. If you click on links we provide, we may receive compensation.

 • Warranty: 2 years

-What we liked: On first impression, the Breville Dual Boiler was a step up from the competition.
-It has a professional-grade 58-millimeter portafilter, a pressure gauge, a PID display and shot-timer, and a hot water spout for preheating cups.
-Because it has a dedicated brew boiler and steam boiler, I was able to easily pull shots and steam milk simultaneously.
-When it came to espresso, the Dual Boiler pulled extremely tasty shots, and its boiler was so consistent that we could pull back-to-back espressos without any variation in quality.
-Plus, the steam pressure created textured microfoam worthy of any cafe.
-But while a lot of high-end espresso machines aren’t always user-friendly, the Dual Boiler is packed with details that make it excellent to use.
-Not only does the drip tray have a bobber to alert you when it’s full, but there’s also a hidden storage compartment to keep your cleaning tools behind it.
-It also has pop-up rollers so you can easily move it on your counter without having to lift the machine, and there’s even a magnetic divot to hold your tamper when not in use.
-These thoughtful touches make it a dream to use, and while it’s the second priciest espresso machine I recommend, it packs in features you’d normally see in espresso machines two or three times as expensive.
+What we liked: The Dual Boiler has a professional-grade 58-millimeter portafilter, pressure gauge, PID display, shot timer, and hot water spout for preheating cups.
+Because it has two boilers, we easily pulled shots and steamed milk simultaneously.
+Its steam pressure created textured microfoam worthy of any café.
+While a lot of high-end espresso machines aren’t always user-friendly, the Dual Boiler is packed with details that make it simple to operate.
+Not only does its drip tray have a bobber to alert you when it’s full, but there’s also a hidden storage compartment that houses tools.
+It has wheels on its underside and there’s even a magnetic divot to hold your tamper when not in use.

-What we didn’t like: It’s an expensive machine, and you still need to buy a standalone grinder.
-It also has the same automatic volume issues as the other Breville models I tested.
-Still, it’s hard to find a dual boiler espresso machine for under $2,000, and for frequent cappuccino or latte drinkers, I think you’ll appreciate the machine’s excellent steam pressure.
+What we didn’t like: The Dual Boiler is expensive, and you still need to buy a standalone grinder.
+It had the same automatic volume issues as the other Breville models we tested.
+Still, it’s hard to find a dual boiler espresso machine for under $2,000, and we think frequent cappuccino or latte drinkers will appreciate its excellent steam pressure.

-Best for: Anyone who drinks multiple cappuccinos a day, has a bit of espresso experience, and wants a high-performance machine that’s easy to use.
+Best for: Anyone who drinks multiple cappuccinos a day, has a bit of experience making espresso, and wants a high-performance machine that’s easy to use.

 Key Specs